MaithriRao/Food-Vision-Mini/README.md

 1. Clone this repository: `git clone https://github.com/your_username/Food-Vision-Mini.git`
 2. Navigate to the project directory: `cd Food-Vision-Mini`
-3. Build the Docker image: `docker build -t food-vision-mini .`
+3. Build the Docker image: `docker build -t gradio-app .`
-4. Run the Docker container: `docker run -p 7860:7860 food-vision-mini`
+4. Run the Docker container: `docker run -p 7860:7860 gradio-app`
 5. Access the Gradio interface in your browser at `http://localhost:7860`.